chpxu/development-flake/README.md

 0. Have `direnv` installed and that it is hooked into your shell.
 Have flakes enabled via some mechanism with the flag `experimental-features = nix-command flakes` e.g. in `nix.conf`.
 1. Either click `Use this template` on GitHub and follow the instructions, or in a new repository, run `nix flake init -t github:chpxu/development-flake#default`.
-2. In `config.nix`, define your available programming contexts, e.g.
+2. In `config.nzix`, define your available programming contexts, e.g.
   ```nix
   # config.nix
   {pkgs, ...}: {